WINDPOWER 2016 Conference & Exhibition

 Chicago, IL – May 5-8, 2013 — Windurance Fellowship recipient, Rachit R. Mathur was featured as a poster presenter.
 Rachit’s poster was entitled “Technical and Economic Analysis of Lidar Enhanced Pitch Controlled Wind Turbines “.
 His poster was among 200 other posters for this year’s presentation on display in the exhibit hall.
 A formal session was held on Tuesday, May 7th, from 4:30 p.m. to 6:30 p.m. to showcase the posters along with their presenters, giving attendees a chance to ask questions and learn more about the posters.

-The poster is available on-line at the following link.
 The following is a synopsis of the poster:

 “Through this research we investigate the technical and economic impacts of incorporating LIDAR data into turbine’s measurement and control system.
 Our previous work demonstrated the shortcomings of conventional reactive control and highlighted the methodology to overcome these using a LIDAR assisted proactive control…